DHBW-TINF24F/Team5-management-and-docs/PROJECT/Customer-Requirements-Specification.md

 The project aims to improve usability, performance, and functional completeness of the Mnestix Product Catalog by addressing existing shortcomings and implementing new features that make the platform more accessible to non-technical users such as engineers, product managers, and customers in said industrial settings.

+This document does not include technical implementation details but focuses on the requirements from a customer and stakeholder perspective.

 ### Objectives
 - Enhance the user interface (UI) for improved clarity and responsiveness.
 - Introduce configuration flexibility for connected repositories.